wbrawner/gole/README.md

 ---|---
-`/etc/letsencrypt`|Used to store requested certs `/var/lib/letsencrypt`|Needed by LE `/root/digitalocean.ini`|Needed for authentication with DO
+`/etc/letsencrypt`|Used to store requested certs `/var/lib/letsencrypt`|Needed by LE `/root/google-cloud-key.json`|Needed for authentication with GCP